SandboxElectronics/UART_Bridge/README.txt

 2. In the Arduino IDE, select Sketch -> Import Library -> Add Library

-3. Navigate to the zip file that was just downloaded - Audio_Shield.zip, and Click Open.
+3. Navigate to the zip file that was just downloaded - UART_Bridge.zip, and Click Open.

 4. Return to the Sketch -> Import Library menu.
 You should now see the library at the bottom of the drop-down menu.
 It is ready to be used in your sketch.